 That being said, I think this rhetoric has run its course.
 I am tired of hearing about queer misery; I want to hear about queer joy, and to hear arguments rooted in queer joy.
 I cannot tell you if I chose to be like this, but I did build the self I am, and I would choose to be queer again.
 I like it.
 I like me.

-Caitlin Flavell, Political Editor
+Caitlin Flavell, Politics Editor

 Graphic by Lucia Villegas one of Clitbait’s amazing graphic designers!